 Deep fried baby squids had a bit of heat that kept it from being monotonous.
 Was well fried but was ultimately just fried squids.

-Paella here cost quite a bit.
-So it was a good thing that we were here on a Monday evening which is Paella Night for them.
-All paella were at 50% off.
-This small portion which was good for one with healthy appetite is $45.
-I'm pretty sure I wouldn't come for paella here on any other days.
+Paella here is pricey.
+So it was a good thing that we were here on a Monday evening which is Paella Night for Bomba.
+All paella were going at 50% off the menu prices.
+This small portion which was good for one with healthy appetite was $45.
+Pretty sure I wouldn't come for paella here on any other days.

 Back to the rice, the arroz negro was rich and creamy and flavoured with squid ink....and a little bit more wet than I had been expecting.
 The bits of squid and black mushrooms inside were finely minced....and thus lost in the textures of the rice.

 There was a ribeye with piquillo peppers and bleu cheese.
 The meat was well greased but I wasn't sure if it's all from the fat of the ribeye.
 The char was minimal and the texture wasn't so firm.
-The restaurant also thought that we would be fine cutting it with butter knife as they had never even bothered getting us sharper tools until it was requested.
-I'm not sure what is the blue cheese that they used but it was more salty than pungent.
+The restaurant also thought that we would be fine cutting it with butter knife as they had never even bothered getting us sharper tools until we requested.
+Don't know what was the blue cheese that they used but it was more salty than pungent.
 Not my kind of beef.

 First dessert was their bitter chocolate ice cream, sour dough bread and salted olive oil.
 It is said that a picture paints a thousand words.
 Sometimes, a thousand words aren't enough so I'll add a few more here.